Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Standard View of a COUNTER Report
      - A predefined version of a COUNTER report, designed to meet the most common needs.
-     - Book Requests (Excluding OA_Gold), Journal Article Requests
+     - Book Requests (Controlled), Journal Article Requests

    * - Standardized Usage Statistics Harvesting Initiative
      - See SUSHI.